 Sri Lanka – What Didn’t work for Us?

 No Uber or Taxi’s in Galle

 There is also nothing to eat directly around the Galle Train Station.
 If you’re hungry after the long train ride, get a tuk-tuk to Galle Fort or to a researched restaurant.
-Otherwise, get on a bus heading south and in less than an hour, you will be near or in Mirissa and you’ll find food there.
-Once near Mirissa, take a tuk-tuk from wherever the bus drops you, if need be.
+Otherwise, get on a bus heading south and in less than an hour, you will be near or in Mirissa where you will find food.
+Once near Mirissa, take a tuk-tuk from wherever the bus drops you, if you need one.

-We got ‘lucky’ and found a con while in Colombo.
+We got ‘lucky’ and got scammed while in Colombo.
 Chances are you won’t, but we did.
-We’re always excited to find ourselves in a con.
-It’s exciting to see an artist(s) fully committed to the con.
-Still, I know many people would rather avoid the waste of time, money and energy involved in such a diversion, so be sure to check out Youtube ‘Colombo Sri Lanka con’ before you arrive.
+We’re always a little bit impressed to meet someone successfully pulls one over on us.
+The level of commitment to the character is remarkable.
+Still, I’d rather avoid the waste of time, money and energy involved in such a diversion, so now we always check out Youtube for the local scams.
+A simple search for ‘Colombo Sri Lanka con’ will help you know what to look for.
 The videos on Youtube show the cons pretty much by-the-book.

 Super Attentive Service